Narratively Academy

 Class Size Limit: 6

-This intensive 10-week program is a unique opportunity for just six writers to work directly with Narratively executive editor Jesse Sposato in a small group setting this fall, with biweekly classes and close editorial guidance.
-In addition to editing Narratively’s Memoir section and overseeing our Memoir Prize, Jesse’s own essays have appeared in Vanity Fair, InStyle, Shondaland, HuffPost, Gloria, Memoir Land and many other publications, and she has a comprehensive understanding of the personal essay marketplace.
+This intensive 10-week program is a unique opportunity for just six writers to work directly with Narratively executive editor Jesse Sposato in a small group setting this fall, with weekly classes and close editorial guidance.
+In addition to editing Narratively’s Memoir section and overseeing our annual Memoir Prize, Jesse’s own essays have appeared in Vanity Fair, InStyle, Shondaland, HuffPost, Gloria, Memoir Land and many other publications, and she has a comprehensive understanding of the personal essay marketplace.
 This hybrid class / mentorship model is designed for writers who want in-depth personalized feedback on their ideas and drafts, and are ready to break through and get their own personal essays published.

 Over the course of the 10 weeks, you’ll learn the essentials of how to craft first-person pieces that resonate with editors and readers; develop an in-depth understanding of the personal essay marketplace; and learn how to refine your own work and polish it for publication.

-Throughout the course, there will be reading assignments and craft exercises designed to help you zero in on what makes a personal essay resonate.
-We’ll closely examine examples of specific personal essays that have worked exceptionally well; discuss how to identify what elements of your own life will make for the most compelling stories; and dive into the intricacies of how to pitch and submit these essays to publications.
-After the final class session on Nov.
-12, each writer will have an additional opportunity to put all these tools into action by writing and submitting a draft of a second essay for in-depth feedback from the instructor.
+Throughout the course, there will be craft exercises and weekly craft and literary reading assignments designed to help you zero in on what makes a personal essay resonate.
+We’ll closely examine examples of specific personal essays that have worked exceptionally well; discuss how to know what to include and what to leave out; the importance of specificity; and dive into the intricacies of how to pitch and submit these essays to publications.
+Before the final class session, each writer will have an additional opportunity to put all these tools into action by writing and submitting a draft of a second essay for in-depth feedback from the instructor.

 By the end of the class, you’ll have two polished personal essays, a comprehensive understanding of how the editing process can improve a piece, and all the tools to continue writing and publishing dynamic first-person pieces.